SuperElastix/elastix/CONTRIBUTING.md

 ### Did you write a patch that fixes a bug? ###

-* Open a new [GitHub pull request](https://github.com/SuperElastix/elastix/pull/new/develop) (PR) with the patch.
+* Open a new [GitHub pull request](https://github.com/SuperElastix/elastix/pull/new/main) (PR) with the patch.

-* Make sure the PR is done with respect to the [develop branch](https://github.com/SuperElastix/elastix/tree/develop).
+* Make sure the PR is done with respect to the [main branch](https://github.com/SuperElastix/elastix/tree/main).

 * Ensure the PR description (log message) _clearly describes the problem and solution_.
 Include the relevant issue number if applicable.
 One-line messages are fine for small changes, but bigger changes should look like this:
     $ git commit -m "ENH: A brief summary of the commit